artonoximee/rhino-plot-styles/README.md

 We are taking the [CTB function](https://www.landfx.com/docs/cad-basics/plotting/item/2482-ctb.html) from AutoCAD as an example of managing plot styles.

-Here, instead of a CTB file, the data is stored in an Excel file.
+Here, instead of a CTB file, the data is stored in an Excel file `MLAVPlotStyles.xlsx`.

 In **red** are the global informations:

-1 - Layer hierarchy
+1. Layer hierarchy
-2 - Full layer names
+2. Full layer names
-3 - Layer color
+3. Layer color
-4 - Layer print color
+4. Layer print color
-5 - Layer linetype
+5. Layer linetype

 In **blue** are the informations specific to each scale (1:1000 ; 1:500 ; 1:200 ; 1:100 ; 1:50)

-6 - Line thickness (in pt)
+6. Line thickness (in pt)
-7 - Line thickness (in mm)
+7. Line thickness (in mm)
-8 - Pattern (for Illustrator only)
+8. Pattern (for Illustrator only)

-9a - Then we created a worksheet (*createLayers*) that recaps the full layer names and their rgb colors (will be used for step 3)

-9b - And finally we created a worksheet for each scale, that recaps only the information of the specific scale (will be used for step 2) :
+9. Then we created a worksheet (*createLayers*) that recaps the full layer names and their rgb colors (will be used for **step 3**).
+And finally we created a worksheet for each scale, that recaps only the information of the specific scale (will be used for **step 2**).

 ### 2. The python script that generates all the .csv and .js files from the Excel file